Morgan Mathison

 Morgan Mathison (born 12 April 2000) is an Australian field hockey player.

 Personal life

 Morgan Mathison was born in the Gold Coast.

 She is a former student of Griffith University.

 Career

 Domestic league

 In Hockey Australia's domestic league, the Liberty Hockey One, Mathison represents her home state as a member of the Brisbane Blaze.

 Under–18

 Mathison's first international appearances for Australia came at under–18 level.
 She was a member of the squad at the 2018 Oceania Qualifiers for the Youth Olympic Games, held in Port Moresby.
-The team successfully qualified, with Mathison captaining the team at the Youth Olympic Tournament in Buenos Aires.
+The team qualified, with Mathison captaining the team at the Youth Olympic Tournament in Buenos Aires.

 Under–21

 Following her under–18 debut, Mathison debuted for the Jillaroos shortly after.
 She represented the squad in a Trans–Tasman test series against New Zealand in 2018.

 The following year, she represented the team again in a Tri–Nations Tournament in Canberra.